wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 1.6.0 =
-* Added commercial-grade Connectivty Test and Setup Wizard.
+* Commercial-grade improvements to Connectivty Test and Setup Wizard.
 The new wizard interrogates the server for capabilities and intelligently suggests the best settings for the user, simultaneously preventing from incorrect settings from being entered.
 Steve Jobs would be proud.
 * Fixed Wizard's SMTP hostname guess for GoDaddy addresses
 * Fixed Wizard's SMTP hostname guess for Outlook 365 addresses